Gaseous Dynamical Friction: a Numerical Study of Extended Perturbers: Introduction

-Despite the studies mentioned above, the ability of modern cosmological simulation codes to accurately capture the effects of gaseous DF, in its full cosmological context, has not been studied in detail.
-Capturing the effects of DF requires modelling the hydrodynamic response, as well as the purely gravitational effects.
-The nature of the hydrodynamic problem makes it difficult for traditional hydro solvers to model accurately \citep{ja:tittley1999}.
-The extended gaseous structure is highly unstructured, a challenge for Eulerian grid-based methods.
-Lagrangian particle-based methods, such as SPH \citep{ja:gingold1977}, can better handle irregular density structures, but are less accurate at handling hydrodynamic instabilities \citep{ja:agertz2007}.
-In the last decade, a new hybrid class of methods have been developed, utilizing moving unstructured mesh approaches, which attempt to merge the advantages of the two.
-They aim to provide the instability and shock capturing efficiency of the grid-based methods with the natural resolution adaptation of the particle methods.
-Within astrophysics, these methods are still relatively new, although a number of established codes have emerged \citep{ja:springel2009, ja:duffell2011, ja:hopkins2015, ja:duffell2016, ja:springel2020}.
+In the last decade, a new hybrid class of methods has been developed, utilising moving unstructured mesh approaches that attempt to merge the advantages of Eulerian grid-based and Lagrangian particle-based methods.
+They aim to provide the instability and shock capture efficiency of grid-based methods with the natural resolution adaptation of particle methods.
+Within astrophysics, these methods are still relatively new, although several established codes have emerged \citep{ja:springel2009, ja:duffell2011, ja:hopkins2015, ja:duffell2016, ja:springel2020}.
 These have been shown to be generally competitive with the established multi-physics simulation codes \citep{ja:wadsley2004, ja:springel2005, ja:bryan2014, ja:gonnet2014, ja:menon2014, ja:wadsley2017}.
-They are ideal for studying the effects of DF, but little work has been done on this with these modern codes.
+They are ideal for studying the effects of DF, as their natural resolution and stability to shocks should allow the capture of the sharp cone of the supersonic wakes.
+However, idealised DF studies have not been attempted with modern moving-mesh methods.

-The impact of DF is a topic of significant ongoing study, in many different scenarios.
-Many of these works apply the DF drag force as an external source of momentum transfer, or apply the analytic treatment as a semi-analytic model, as opposed to self consistently producing the drag force by directly modelling formation of the density perturbation.
-This can be in the context of simulating massive black hole seed migration \citep{ja:ma2021}, the regularisation of stellar disc orbits \citep{ja:bonetti2020}, or the impact of DF from galaxy bars \citep{ja:bortolas2021}, to name some examples.
-For these works to be accurate, and for comparisons to be made between these results and more complete simulations, it is crucial that we understand how DF is resolved by modern simulation codes.